lelit/pglast/docs/ast.rst

    .. attribute:: columns
       :type: tuple

-      column names, or NIL for all columns
+      Column names, or NIL for all columns

    .. attribute:: whenClause
       :type: Node

-      qual expression, or NULL if none
+      Qual expression, or NULL if none

    .. attribute:: isconstraint
       :type: bool